-It is now increasingly thought that these type 2 tumours begin in the fimbria region of the fallopian tubes, which are located very close to the ovaries, and subject to the same environmental stressors.
-Fimbriae are rich in blood vessels that facilitate metastasis to the ovaries through the blood stream21.
+It is now increasingly thought that these type II tumours begin in the fimbriae region of the fallopian tubes, which are located very close to the ovaries, and subject to the same environmental stressors.
+Fimbriae are rich in blood vessels that facilitate metastasis to the ovaries through the blood stream25.

-Lisio et al's summay of type 1 and 2 tumours for Epithelial Ovarian Cancer is seen in Figure 6:22
+Lisio et al summarised type I and II tumours for Epithelial Ovarian Cancer as seen in Figure 7 on the following page.26